zahid-niaz-92110/deep-lrning-auto-classification-malaria-parazite/README.md

 The purpose of converting RGB images to HSV (Hue, Saturation, Value) using OpenCV is to facilitate more effective image processing and analysis.
 The HSV color space separates image intensity (brightness) from color information, which can be particularly useful for various image processing tasks.

-In the HSV color space, it's wasy to seperate colors based on their hue.
+In the HSV color space, it's easy to separate colors based on their hue.
 This is useful for segmenting objects in an image based on color.
-This property helps us identify and differentiate te infected cell images.
+This property helps us identify and differentiate the infected cell images.

-Plotted below image after converting from RBG to HSV, it's quite helpful in our problem to effeciently identify the parasite in HSV format.
+Plotted below image after converting from RGB to HSV, it is quite helpful in our problem to efficiently identify the parasite in HSV format.
 ![image](https://github.com/hari255/Neural-Networks/assets/59302293/f5ef2d2c-aa38-44c1-b787-5f5ad3a4c2fb)

 ## Gaussian Blurring

-**Gaussina Blurring or Smoothing is a technique that helps in removing noise from an image.
-It uses Gaussian kernel to weigh the neighboring pixels based on a Gaussian distribution.**
+**Gaussian Blurring or Smoothing is a technique that helps in removing noise from an image.
+It uses a Gaussian kernel to weigh the neighboring pixels based on a Gaussian distribution.**

 <img width="252" alt="image" src="https://github.com/hari255/Neural-Networks/assets/59302293/1165c5af-51d5-4173-950e-cc82a864bbb5">

 + (x,y) are the coordinates of the pixel.
 + σ is the standard deviation of the Gaussian distribution, which controls the amount of blurring.

-After Gaussian smoothing, the images looks like below
+After Gaussian smoothing, the images look like below

 ![image](https://github.com/hari255/Neural-Networks/assets/59302293/f20b57b9-ed30-4b57-89d7-f6d7ce55cf38)

 ## Model

-**Considering the problem of detecting parasite, our model needs to have High `True positive` rate and low `false negative` rate.
-If we manage to build such a model, then it would be appropriate for malaira classification.
-It is because we can't take any chances on the `False Negatives`, it means predecting uninfected when actually infected, which can lead to serious issues.**
+**Considering the problem of detecting parasites, our model needs to have a High `True positive` rate and a low `false negative` rate.
+If we manage to build such a model, then it would be appropriate for malaria classification.
+It is because we can't take any chances on the `False Negatives`, which means predicting uninfected when actually infected, which can lead to serious issues.**

-`Python code for the model Architecure`
+`Python code for the model Architecture`
 ``` py
 from tensorflow.keras.layers import  BatchNormalization
 from tensorflow.keras import layers